Karnataka Deputy CM hints at phased unlock after June 7 | Politics

 The Karnataka government had initially announced 14 days ''closedown'' from April 27, but subsequently imposed a complete lockdown from May 10 to May 24, as the COVID cases continued to spike.

-Citing lockdown yielding results and experts advice, it was further extended till June 7.PTI KSU BN BALA BN BALA
+Citing lockdown yielding results and experts advice, it was further extended till June 7.PTI KSU BN SS PTI PTI

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)